Laurence Olivier: 1963–1968

 The burden of playing this demanding part at the same time as managing the new company and planning for the move to the new theatre took its toll on Olivier.
 To add to his load, he felt obliged to take over as Solness in The Master Builder when the ailing Redgrave withdrew from the role in November 1964.
 (Note: Because of this additional commitment, Olivier had to drop his plan to direct Coward's Hay Fever.
 The author took over the production with a cast, headed by Edith Evans, that Coward said could successfully have played the Albanian telephone directory.)
 For the first time Olivier began to suffer from stage fright, which plagued him for several years.
-The National Theatre production of Othello was released as a film in 1965, which earned four Academy Award nominations, including another for Best Actor for Olivier.
+The National Theatre production of Othello was released as a film in 1965, which earned four Academy Award nominations, including Best Actor for Olivier.

 In 1965, Olivier concentrated on management, directing one production (The Crucible), taking the comic role of the foppish Tattle in Congreve's Love for Love, and making one film, Bunny Lake is Missing, in which he and Coward were on the same bill for the first time since Private Lives.
 In 1966, his one play as director was Juno and the Paycock.
 The Times commented that the production "restores one's faith in the work as a masterpiece".
 In the same year Olivier portrayed the Mahdi, opposite Heston as General Gordon, in the film Khartoum.

-In 1967 Olivier was caught in the middle of a confrontation between Chandos and Tynan over the latter's proposal to stage Rolf Hochhuth's Soldiers.
+In 1967, Olivier was caught in the middle of a confrontation between Chandos and Tynan over the latter's proposal to stage Rolf Hochhuth's Soldiers.
 As the play speculatively depicted Churchill as complicit in the assassination of the Polish prime minister Władysław Sikorski, Chandos regarded it as indefensible.
 At his urging the board unanimously vetoed the production.
 Tynan considered resigning over this interference with the management's artistic freedom, but Olivier himself stayed firmly in place, and Tynan also remained.
 At about this time Olivier began a long struggle against a succession of illnesses.
 He was treated for prostate cancer and, during rehearsals for his production of Chekhov's Three Sisters he was hospitalised with pneumonia.
 He recovered enough to take the heavy role of Edgar in Strindberg's The Dance of Death, the finest of all his performances other than in Shakespeare, in Gielgud's view.